Normandy massacres: Caen−Fontenay crossroads

 Roughly an hour later, the column was intercepted by an SS staff car, and an officer angrily shouted at the man in charge of the escort, before barking a series of orders.
 One prisoner, Lieutenant Reg Barker, told those around him that he spoke German and the escorts had been ordered to kill all of the prisoners, but he would try to talk them out of it.
-The prisoners were made to walk close to the Caen-Fontenay road, where a convoy of German tanks and half tracks was observed heading toward them.
+The prisoners were made to walk close to the Caen-Fontenay road, where a convoy of German tanks and half-tracks was observed heading toward them.
 They were sent into a grassy area around 50 yard from an intersection near the village of Fontenay-le-Pesnel, and made to sit in rows; stretcher cases were put in the middle.
-A few minutes passed while one of the half tracks left the convoy and drove to the prisoners in the field.
-The soldiers who exited the half track exchanged weapons and ammunition with the escort, then the SS men closed in on the prisoners.
-All remaining hopes of mercy evaporated when Lieutenant Barker, who was sitting in the front row, instructed the other POWs: "Whoever is left after they fire the first round, go to the left [north]."
+A few minutes passed while one of the half-tracks left the convoy and drove to the prisoners in the field.
+The men who exited the half-track exchanged weapons and ammunition with the escort, then 11 SS soldiers armed with automatic weapons closed in on the prisoners.
+All remaining hopes of mercy evaporated when Barker, who was sitting in the front row, instructed the other POWs: "Whoever is left after they fire the first round, go to the left [north]."
 The Germans stopped 30 yard from the prisoners, one of them proclaimed "Now you die", then the soldiers opened fire into the rows.